 Let boil, stirring constantly, until the mixture thickens, takes on a melted caramel consistency, and pulls away from the edges of the pot, 3 to 4 minutes.

 Pour the toffee over the crackers (be careful—it’s VERY hot).
 Using an offset spatula, spread into an even layer to the edges of the pan.
 Bake 8 to 10 minutes, until bubbly and deep golden.

-Remove tray from oven.
+Remove tray from the oven.
 Sprinkle chocolate chips over the toffee.
 Let sit for 1 to 2 minutes until they begin to melt.
 Using a clean offset spatula, spread the chips into a thin layer of melted chocolate over the toffee.

 Let sit at room temperature until chocolate is hardened, at least 2 hours, and preferably overnight.
 You can stick in the fridge after 30 minutes if you’re in a rush.

 Break into pieces, and store in an airtight tin, in a cool spot, for up to 2 weeks.

 - Minty Christmas Crack: Top with crushed candy canes.

 - Peanut Butter Cup Christmas Crack: Swap out half of the chocolate chips with peanut butter chips.

 - White Christmas: Substitute in white chocolate.

 - Tropical Christmas Crack: Top with chopped freeze-dried pineapple and coconut flakes.